Mohamed26Salah/BM-Currency-Graduation/README.md

 <img src="/ScreenShots/1.PNG" alt="Screenshot 1" width="200">

 ## Description

-Currency Conversion App is a Swift-based iOS application that allows users to easily convert currencies and compare exchange rates.
+Currency Conversion App is a Swift-based iOS application that allows users to convert currencies and compare exchange rates easily.
 The app leverages UIKit for the user interface and employs reactive programming with RxSwift to ensure a smooth and responsive user experience.

 ## Features
 - Convert currency from one unit to another using real-time exchange rates.
 - Choose favorite currencies for quick access.
 - Compare exchange rates between two currencies.